verrazzano/docs/content/en/docs/guides/app-deployment/application-deployment-guide.md

 Deployed applications have log collection enabled.
 These logs are collected using Elasticsearch and can be accessed using Kibana.
 Elasticsearch and Kibana are examples of infrastructure Verrazzano creates in support of an application as a result of applying an application configuration.
+For more information on creating an index pattern and visualizing the log data collected in Elasticsearch, see [Kibana]({{< relref "/docs/monitoring/logs/_index.md#kibana" >}}).

 Determine the URL to access Kibana:
  ```